marlegemmeke/ws/README.md

 Version 0.1.0

 This project was set up during a workshop.
 The aim of the project is to predict falls by medication use.
 In this project a fake database is used.
-The predictive performance of the models is calculted using the PDI.
+The predictive performance of the models is calculated using the PDI.

 ## Project organization